We encourage you to wear a mask indoors

 Training and Form Required

-For voluntary use of N95, KN95 or KF94 masks, UC Davis employees are required to complete this 10-minute training and sign this form:
+To meet Cal/OSHA requirements for voluntary use of N95 masks, UC Davis employees are required to complete this 10-minute training and sign this form:

-- Complete the training in LMS - Login required
+- Complete the 10-minute training in LMS - Login required.

 - Sign the Voluntary Use of Filtering Facepieces N95 form - PDF filled out by employee and retained by employee's supervisor.

-These guidelines are intended to help you follow best practices to support reusing N95s or KN95s during the COVID-19 pandemic:
+These guidelines are intended to help you follow best practices to support reusing N95s during the COVID-19 pandemic:

 - Store the mask in a bag in a clean, dry space.
 The user of the respirator should be able to be clearly identified.
 Face coverings should never be shared.